Bill Gates is the second wealthiest man on the planet with a net worth in excess of $90 billion.

 My analysis of Bill Gates’ portfolio is updated each quarter when new information about his holdings is released.

-True to his buy-and-hold philosophy, Michael Larson turned in another rather uneventful quarter.
+True to his buy-and-hold philosophy, Michael Larson turned in another uneventful quarter.

-The Bill & Melinda Gates Foundation Trust only made two transactions, trimming its position in Berkshire Hathaway again by 5 million shares (a 7% reduction) and reporting a new position in Microsoft (MSFT).
+The Bill & Melinda Gates Foundation Trust only made two transactions, trimming its position in Berkshire Hathaway by 5 million shares (a 7% decrease) and reducing its position in Microsoft (MSFT) by 14%.

-Berkshire Hathaway remains Bill Gates’ largest position, accounting for 43.5% of the trust’s portfolio.
-Microsoft is now the trust’s second-largest position at 19.1% of the portfolio.
+Berkshire Hathaway remains Bill Gates’ largest position, accounting for 47.6% of the trust’s portfolio of equities.
+Microsoft remains the trust’s second-largest position at 15.5% of the portfolio after it was added during the second quarter of 2017.

 However, investors should note that Cascade was not buying new shares of Microsoft.
-Bill Gates personally holds more than 100 million shares of his firm and appears to have simply transferred 64 million shares to Cascade last quarter, perhaps for estate planning purposes.
+Bill Gates personally holds more than 100 million shares of his firm and appears to have simply transferred millions of shares to Cascade last year, perhaps for estate planning purposes.

-Excluding the transfer of Microsoft and the small trims of Berkshire Hathaway, Larson’s last notable move happened during the second quarter of 2015 when he more than doubled his stake in Liberty Global’s LiLAC shares (ticker symbols LILA and LILAK), which are related to Liberty Global’s Latin American and Caribbean operations.
+Excluding the trim of Microsoft and the increased stake in Berkshire Hathaway, Larson’s last notable move happened during the second quarter of 2015 when he more than doubled his stake in Liberty Global’s LiLAC shares (ticker symbols LILA and LILAK), which are related to Liberty Global’s Latin American and Caribbean operations.

 Many of Larson’s holdings have exposure to consumption growth in emerging markets as he is clearly playing the long game.

 Perhaps more interesting is what Larson did not do during the quarter.
 While Warren Buffett is on the verge of completely exiting his stake in Wal-Mart, Larson continues to hold the company.
-Wal-Mart accounted for 3.8% of his portfolio of publicly-traded stocks at the end of the first quarter.
+Wal-Mart accounted for 4.3% of his portfolio of publicly-traded stocks at the end of the fourth quarter.

-Looking at the rest of the holdings, Crown Castle remains the highest-yielding stock in Bill Gates’ portfolio, followed by United Parcel Service and Caterpillar.
+Looking at the rest of the holdings, Crown Castle remains the highest-yielding stock in Bill Gates’ portfolio, followed by United Parcel Service and Coca-Cola FEMSA.

 Let’s take a closer look at Bill Gates’ dividend stocks: